bilalchrome/LaTeX-ATS-Resume/README.md

 # LaTeX ATS Friendly Resume

-This is my **LaTeX ATS Friendly** resume.
+This is my **LaTeX ATS Friendly Resume**.
 Feel free to change it up to whatever by editing *bilal.tex* file.

 ## Easy Method